TBH staffs the whole spectrum of Mental Health services,

 Inpatient Subacute facilities are recovery centered programs that focus on rehabilitation to transition patients back into the community.
 These facilities are usually locked, but patients can earn passes to leave the grounds in groups or to their families.

 Residential facilities are targeted to individuals transitioning from institutional settings (ie. inpatient locked facilities) to non-institutional settings (i.e. board and care or family).
 Residential facilities provide structured support in a less-restrictive setting.
-Psychiatrists provide outpatient care at the facility, with support from the the staff.
+Psychiatrists provide outpatient care at the facility, with support from the staff.

 Day treatment programs provide daily, comprehensive mental health treatment to patients while allowing them to reside at home.